Doctor Robert: Musical characteristics

-"Doctor Robert" is in the key of E. It sits on the IV7 chord (A7) for the verse then moves to the V of V (F#7) in the bridge, then lands on the V chord B7, resolving briefly to E (I) and back to B7 (the V chord) before returning to the IV7 chord (A7).
-The melody could be analyzed as B Mixolydian mode or simply E Major.
-The musical arrangement has staggered layering, with backing vocals starting in the second verse, the lead guitar entering just before the bridge, and the bridge itself featuring added harmonium and extra vocals.
-Lennon's lead vocal is automatically double-tracked with each of the two slightly-out-of-phase tracks split onto separate stereo channels; creating a surrealistic effect supporting the lyric about drug use.
+"Doctor Robert" uses the keys of A major and B major, and its melody is in the Mixolydian mode based on B. The musical arrangement has staggered layering, with backing vocals starting in the second verse, the lead guitar entering just before the bridge, and the bridge itself featuring added harmonium and extra vocals.
+Lennon's lead vocal is automatically double tracked with each of the two slightly-out-of-phase tracks split onto separate stereo channels; creating a surrealistic effect supporting the lyric about drug use.
 An interesting feature is the suitably "blissful" modulation (on "Well, well, well, you're feeling fine") to the key of B on the bridge via an F♯7 pivot chord (VI7 in the old key of A and V7 in the new key of B).
-Or, one could see that as simply an extended period of the V chord in the key of E.

 The extended jam that lasts 43 seconds at the end was recorded, but it was removed and replaced with a fade-out.
 In the US mono mix of the song, as released on Yesterday and Today, Lennon appears to say "OK, Herb" at the very end of the track.